 John Tirman, an MIT scholar in political theory and expert on US-Iran relations and human security, passed away on the morning of August 19 after suffering cardiac arrest.
 He was 72.
 Since 2004, Tirman served as the executive director of and principal research scientist at the MIT Center for International Studies (CIS).
 During this time, he was a prolific and thoughtful—but always modest—leader of many of the center’s initiatives.
 Read his MIT obituary here.
-The Center will be hosting a memorial at the MIT Chapel on Friday, November 4, at 9 AM.
-A reception will follow the service.
+The Center will be hosted a memorial at the MIT Chapel on Friday, November 4, at 9 AM.
+A reception followed the service.
 Submit a tribute and also RSVP to the forthcoming memorial here.

 “John was an exceptionally able and reliable partner in the leadership of CIS,” shares Richard Samuels, director of CIS and Ford International Professor of Political Science.
 “Apart from managing a large swath of administrative responsibilities, he sustained a steady and prolific agenda of research and publishing.
 The center and the larger intellectual community benefited immeasurably from John’s commitment to explore the intersection of human security and international affairs — what he referred to as ‘the consequences of war for the innocent people caught up in conflict.’
 What was there not to admire in this fine public intellectual?”Richard Samuels, director of CIS and Ford International Professor of Political Science